nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Timing Recommender
 The `TimingRecommender`'s role is to recommend timings in which the user and all participants are available.
-The `TimingRecommender` uses the participants' schedule to find common time periods that everyone will be free so that a meetup could be scheduled.
+The `TimingRecommender` uses the participants' schedule to find common time periods that everyone will be free so that a meet up could be scheduled.

 <img src="images/SchedulerActivity.svg" style="width:60%;margin:0 20%">
 <div style="width:60%;margin:0 20%;text-align:center">